ronen-agranat/ronen-agranat-blog/cv.md

     * Implementing automated tests for new and existing functionality
 * **Achievements**:
     * Designed and implemented automated testing framework with web UI, CI integration, monitoring and alerting
-    * Implemented > 120 test cases covering majority of EC2 and VPC management consoles
+    * Implemented > 120 test cases covering majority of EC2 and VPC management consoles web UI

 ## Patents